ChuongNg1996/rospy-tutorial-1/README.md

  HINT:
  * Use [rostopic](http://wiki.ros.org/rostopic) commands, such as `rostopic list` to list all the ROS topics and `rostopic echo /ros_topic` to see the messages sent to the topic.
+ * Notice what **number** is displayed on the topic when a key is pressed.
+ * The data type of callback functions must be correct.